-After opening in June of 1975, this production continued to run through the entire 1976 calendar year and closed on New Year’s Eve of that year.
+After opening in late May of 1975, this production continued to run through the entire 1976 calendar year and closed on New Year’s Eve of that year.

 The show ran at Burn Brae Dinner Theatre for 430 performances and was seen by 130,000 attendees.
-It still holds the dinner theatre record in America for “Longest-running Production of a Tony-Award-winning Musical.”
+It still holds the national record for the longest-running Tony Award-winning musical outside New York City.

 – Wayne Hamilton, MFA